The essential guide to Newport Beach

 Best beaches

 The main drag at Newport Beach is a wide stretch of sand where you’ll find the pier and a gaggle of beachside bars, cafés and restaurants.
-But the better beach is a little further down at Corona Del Mar, where the bay is a little sheltered and surrounded by giant volcanic boulders.
-A little further along you’ll find Little Corona del Mar Beach, a teeny bay flanked with cliffs and popular with divers.
+But the better beach is a little further down at Corona Del Mar, where the bay is sheltered and surrounded by giant volcanic boulders.
+Further along you’ll find Little Corona del Mar Beach, a teeny bay flanked with cliffs and popular with divers.
 On a clear day, you can see out to Catalina Island (of Step Brothers Catalina Wine Mixer fame).

 Where to shop